tutorial

 $ yarn local-install

-In Studio, you should now be able to see and add an "Extension Demo" panel to your layout:
+In Foxglove, you should now be able to see and add an "Extension Demo" panel to your layout:

-example panel If you load your own data (or explore Studio's sample data), the "Extension Demo" panel should display a table of the data's topics and schema names.
+If you load your own data (or explore Foxglove's sample data), the "Extension Demo" panel should display a table of the data's topics and schema names.

 Developing a custom extension

 Now's the time to get creative!
-Whatever project-specific need you have that Foxglove Studio's out-of-the-box panels don't meet, you can build yourself.
+Whatever project-specific need you have that Foxglove's out-of-the-box panels don't meet, you can build yourself.

 Build the dropdown menu